 For decades, Fort Lauderdale was “the place” in the sun for the rich and famous and for yachtsmen in the know.
 Fort Lauderdale is still considered the yachting capital of the world, and a big cruse ship departure port to the Bahamas and Caribbean!
-South Beach Miami may have become a more trendy and “hot” destination for celebs, while Key West is flamboyant and fun for fishermen, and Daytona is big for college breakers.
+South Beach Miami may have become a more trendy and “hot” destination for celebs, while Key West is flamboyant and fun for fishermen, Delray is artsy, and Daytona is big for college breakers.
 But Fort Lauderdale remains a special beach town even though it has grown dramatically, Port Everglade is among the biggest cruise ship ports in the world (with Miami).

-Our favorite place to stay in Fort Lauderdale is Lago Mar – an elegant beachfront Florida resort with its own private beach access and a commanding view of the ocean and the comings and goings of cruise ships and yachts.
+A great place to stay in Fort Lauderdale is Lago Mar – an elegant beachfront Florida resort with its own private beach access and a commanding view of the ocean and the comings and goings of cruise ships and yachts.

 See More Florida Luxury Vacation reviews:

-Fort Lauderdale Port Everglade Top Tips
+Fort Lauderdale Port Everglade

-Top Things to Do on the Gulf Coast – Sarasota, Siesta Key and Venice
+Sarasota, Siesta Key and Venice

 “Never go on trips with someone you do not love.”